Pronounciation: Mat-THI-o-la in-CA-na

 Disease and pests: Nematodes

 Additional comments: Stock is a dependable, winter annual for Phoenix flower borders.
-Best used in mass plantings where individual plants are spaced at 8 to 18" apart depending on plant vigor.
+Best used in mass plantings where individual plants are spaced at 8 to 18 inches apart depending on plant vigor.
 Tissues are a source of omega-3-linolenic (18:3) fatty acid, known to reduce arteriosclerosis and chronic inflammatory heart disease.